 With a unanimous vote Monday night, West Hollywood’s City Council approved sending a letter to the Southern California Associations of Governments questioning the methodology used in a new report suggesting the city must create 3,970 housing units in the next ten years.

 That number is 510 more units than an earlier draft report that suggested the city would need to create 3,460 units by 2029.
-Whichever number ends up being used, that is still a substantially large number of new housing units, which is why the city wants to assure a fair methodology is used.
+Whichever number ends up being used, that is

 The Regional Housing Needs Assessment (RHNA) makes recommendations for housing to help cities guide their zoning laws and land-use policies.
 Cities are expected to adopt the RHNA recommendations into the housing element of their General Plan.
 The RHNA numbers for West Hollywood come from calculations by the Southern California Association of Governments.